fourTheorem/slic-watch/README.md

       dashboard:
         enabled: false    # No Lambda widgets will be created for this function
       alarms:
-        Lambda:
         Invocations:
           Threshold: 2  # The invocation threshold is specific to
                         # this function's expected invocation count
 ```

 To disable all alarms for any given function, use: